UniversityInternationalComing to Hannover

 Accommodation

-The accommodation service of the International Office addresses international exchange students, visiting doctoral candidates and visiting researchers.
+The International Office accommodation service assists international exchange students, visiting doctoral candidates and visiting researchers.
 Since the number of available rooms is limited and some enquiries may not be successful, we recommend looking for alternative private housing options.

 The halls or residence managed by the student services organisation (Studentenwerk Hannover) offer good value accommodation.
 However, places are only available for students enrolled in a full-time bachelor's or master's degree programme at a higher education institution in Hannover.

-Exchange students intending to apply for student housing provided by Studentenwerk Hannover must submit their application via the accommodation service of the International Office.
+Exchange students intending to apply for student housing provided by Studentenwerk Hannover must submit their application via the International Office accommodation service.
 Students enrolled in a full-time bachelor's or master's degree programme must submit their application to Studentenwerk Hannover.

 In addition, we recommend looking for alternative private housing options.